- What is a charity?

 - Registration lets the public know that your group is a legitimate organisation and is being monitored by the Charity Commission.

 - You are entitled to tax relief on several taxes and reduced business rates on your premises, and you may reclaim the tax on donations from individuals through Gift Aid.
-(However, an unregistered unincorporated charity below the £5,000 threshold can also benefit from tax relief by registering with HM Revenue and Customs (HMRC).

 - A registered charity must follow Charity Commission rules concerning its annual report and accounts.
 For more information see our page on Charity Reporting and Accounts.